In grieving Texas town, faith sustains those left behind

 The dead include Bryan Holcombe, Joe and Claryce Holcombe’s son, and his wife Karla.
 Their son Danny Holcombe was killed as well, along with his 18-month-old daughter, Noah.
 Crystal Holcombe, who was 18 weeks pregnant, was Bryan and Karla Holcombe’s daughter-in-law.

-Emily, Megan and Greg Hill, three children from Karla’s first marriage (she was a widow), were also shot and killed.
+Also shot and killed were Emily, Megan and Greg Hill, three children from Crystal’s first marriage, which had ended with her husband’s death.

 Under Texas law, Crystal’s unborn child is also being counted as a victim, making a death toll of nine for the family.

-Note: (This story has been corrected in paragraph 14 to show the children were Crystal Holcombe‘s, not Karla Holcombe‘s.
-Also clarifies that Crystal was left a widow after her first marriage.)